What is Shoyu Tare? – Easy homemade Shoyu Tare Recipes

 Shoyu Tare

-Dipping delight – shoyu tare takes tempura to a whole new level.
+Dipping delight – Shoyu Tare takes tempura to a whole new level.

 The sweet and salty Shoyu Tare sauce would pair nicely with a variety of lighter Asian-inspired dishes.
 Drizzle a bit over refreshing Daikon Salad, Scallion Salad, or Shrimp Tempura for a burst of flavor.
 The umami-rich sauce also complements the clean, fresh taste of Sashimi beautifully.